jasonmb626/UbuntuDevConfig/VSCode-VIM-Setup.md

 # Setting up my Ubuntu development machine

-From a fresh Ubuntu 20.04 installation, updated and guest additions installed (if in virtualbox).
+From a fresh Ubuntu 20.04 installation, updated and guest additions installed (if in VirtualBox).

 ## Install your ssh keys